 - Submit official transcript(s) and course description(s) from previous nursing schools and colleges for transfer credit.
-Nursing credits must have been earned within the past 3 years.
+Nursing credits must have been earned within the past three years.

 International Student Application

 International students must meet the same admission qualifications as other students in the program.
-Transcripts from secondary schools and/or postsecondary institutions must be official, recorded in English and sent directly to the School of Nursing.
-To receive financial aid, the school must have a valid student aid report on record stating that citizenship status has been confirmed by the Homeland Security and that they meet the citizenship requirements for federal student aid.
+Transcripts from secondary schools and/or postsecondary institutions must be official, recorded in English, and sent directly to the School of Nursing.
+To receive federal financial aid, the school must have a valid Student Aid Report on record stating that citizenship status has been confirmed by Homeland Security and that they meet the citizenship requirements for federal student aid.

 Advanced Placement of Licensed Practical Nurses

-Advance Placement of LPN is based on space availability.
+Advanced Placement of LPNs is based on space availability.

 Applicants who have graduated from practical nursing programs may be eligible for advanced placement after satisfactory completion of the following: